binnyva/DZG-Notes/Social Construction of Reality.md

 	- Material Culture - hardware we make
 	- Non-material Culture - Ideas, norms, values

+All the 'facts' about the world fall into these categories...

 - Nature
 	- Natural facts(mountains, lions)
 - Culture